 Madlyn Murrey, RN, MN, Senior Vice President, Chief Clinical Officer

-Jeffrey Ojemann, MD, Senior Vice President, Interim Surgeon in Chief
+Jeffrey Ojemann, MD, Senior Vice President, Surgeon-in-Chief

 Leslie Walker-Harding, MD, Senior Vice President, Chief Academic Officer